Bit20-Creative-Group/Graphene-Gateway/README.md

 Upon request for a deposit address,

-it will trigger EOSIO or Ripple block operation listeners run by the gateway admin.
+it launches an EOSIO or Ripple block operation listener run by the gateway admin.

-The listeners will await an incoming transfer of EOS or XRP from the client, until timeout.
+The listener will await an incoming transfer of EOS or XRP from the client, until timeout.

 Upon "hearing" the transfer, the BitShares/Graphene side auto issues a respective UIA.